sagrawalx/sagrawalx.github.io/index.md

 I am employed as a mathematician at [Colorado College](https://www.coloradocollege.edu/).
 I study [algebraic geometry](math/).

-Other things besides math that I like doing include: doodling, reading, cooking, hiking, learning about language(s), etc. I also organize a [Hindi-Urdu "reading club" of sorts](mehfil) at CC.
+Other things besides math that I like doing include: doodling, reading, cooking, hiking, learning about language(s), etc. I also organize a [Hindi-Urdu "reading club" of sorts](mehfil).

 # About the website